Fighting Against Forced Labour and Child Labour

 Identification of the Activities and Supply Chains that Carry a Risk of Forced Labour or Child Labour

-While we have not identified the activities and supply chains that carry a risk of forced labour and child labour, we have started the process of identifying such risk.
+We have not identified the activities and supply chains that carry a risk of forced labour and child labour.

 Measures Taken to Remediate Forced or Child Labour

-We have not identified any forced or child labour in our activities and supply chains.
-We have not taken any remediation measure
+We have not identified any forced labour or child labour in our activities and supply chains.
+We have not taken any remediation measure.

 Measures Taken to Remediate the Loss of Income to the Most Vulnerable Families that Results from any Measure Taken to Eliminate the use of Forced Labour or Child Labour

 We have not identified any forced or child labour in our activities and supply chains.
-We have not taken any remediation measure.
+We have not taken any remediation measures.

 Employee Training

-While we do not currently provide training to our employees on forced labour and child labour, we intend to provide one at a later time.
+While we do not currently provide training for our employees on forced labour and child labour, we intend to provide one at a later time.

 Assessing Effectiveness